wit0k/dw/README.md

 * cache adopted to VT plugin
 * Slight changes in pp_bluecoat plugin to support new functions in cache
 * Added some logging to --vt-file-report, --vt-file-download

+Ver.
+0.5.7:
+* --vt-file-report and --vt-file-download would first lookup the FILE_CACHE before calling the VT API